-Securities registered pursuant to Section 12(g) of the Act: None.
-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in rule 405 of the Securities ActYes X No Indicate by check mark if the registrant is not required to o file reports pursuant to Section 13 or Section 15(d) of the ActYes X No , led all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Acod that the registrant was required to file such reports), and (2) has been subject to such Ş mitted electronically every Interactive Data File required to be submitted pursuant the preceding 12 months (or for such shorter period that the registrant was required to rge accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting arge accelerated filer," "accelerated filer", "smaller reporting company" and "emerging accelerated filer", Large accelerated filer Non-accelerated filer Accelerated filer X Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark any new or revised financial accounting standards provided pursu if the registrant has elected not to use the extended transition period for complying wit ant to Section 13(a) of the Exchange Act Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of it internal control over financial reporting under section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.
-X Yes No
+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in rule 405 of the Securities

+Indicate by check mark if the registrant is n Act.
+Yes X No ot required to file reports pursuant to Section 13 or Section 15(d) of the has filed all reports required to be filed by Section 13 or 15(d) of the Securities such shorter period that the registrant was required to file such reports), and (2) has X Yes No bmitted electronically every Interactive Data File required to be submitted pursuant uring the preceding 12 months (or for such shorter period that the registrant was Ş ge accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting of "large accelerated filer," "accelerated filer", "smaller reporting company" and Act.
+Large accelerated filer Accelerated filer X Non-accelerated filer Smaller reporting company Emerging growth company c mark if the registrant has elected not to use the extended transition period for dards provided pursuant to Section 13(a) of the Exchange Act Indicate by check mark whether the registrant has fi led a report on and attestation to its management's assessment of the effectiveness